-The auditor will design the audit to provide reasonable assurance that financial statements are free of material misstatements resulting from violations of laws and regulations that have a direct and material effect on the determination of financial statement amounts.
-Additionally, program audits are also performed to ensure compliance with the program.
-The audit will be performed by a Certified Public Accountant and submitted to the Idaho Department of Commerce and the Grantee.
+The auditor will assist with the design and scope of the audit to provide reasonable assurance that financial statements are free of material misstatements resulting from violations of laws and regulations that have a direct and material effect on the determination of financial statement amounts.
+Additionally, the Auditor will review compliance with the ITC Grant program.
+The audit will be performed by a Certified Public Accountant and a report will be submitted to the Idaho Department of Commerce and the Grantee.